-- (e) Subject to subclause 20.7, and except as provided for by subclause 22.1(b), work performed by a Health Worker at the direction of the Employer outside the spread of hours, or on a Saturday or Sunday will be paid as follows: - (a) One and one-half times the ordinary rate for the first two hours and double time thereafter on any day Monday to Saturday inclusive; and - (b) Double time on a Sunday. - (f) A Health Worker who is recalled to work will be paid for a minimum of three hours at overtime rates and for all reasonable expenses incurred in returning to work.

-22.2 Time off in lieu

-(a) Where the Employee and the Employer so agree, time off in lieu of payment for overtime may be allowed proportionate to the payment to which they are entitled.

-- (b) Such time off to be taken at the convenience of the hospital provided that: - (i) such time off is in unbroken periods according to each period of overtime worked; and - (ii) the time off is rostered and is granted within 28 days from the time when it became due, except where it arises from the changeover from night duty to day duty, or day duty to night duty; or - (iii) by mutual agreement between the Employer and the Employee, the time off may be accumulated beyond 28 days from when it accrued so as to be taken in conjunction with periods of approved annual and/or Long Service Leave. - (c) If the Employer does not grant time off in lieu within 28 days from the time when it accrued and no further agreement as prescribed in subclause 22.2(b)(iii) is reached, the time will be paid at the appropriate overtime rate within twenty-eight days of the time when it accrued. - (d) An Employee may request to take time off in lieu at a particular time and the Employer will not unreasonably deny such a request.

-22.3 Meal allowance

-- (a) Where an Employee has not been notified the previous day or earlier that he/she is required to work overtime the Employer will ensure that Employees working such overtime for an hour or more will be provided with any of the usual meals occurring during such overtime or be paid an allowance of \$12.63 for each meal. - (b) The allowance provided for in Clause 22.3(a) will be adjusted in accordance with the Consumer Price Index Meals Out & Take Away Foods Perth (ABS Cat.
-No. 6401.0).

-22.4 Ten Hour Break
+- (e) Subject to subclause 20.7, and except as provided for by subclause 22.1(b), work performed by a Health Worker at the direction of the Employer outside the spread of hours, or on a Saturday or Sunday will be paid as follows: - (a) One and one-half times the ordinary rate for the first two hours and double time thereafter on any day Monday to Saturday inclusive; and - (b) Double time on a Sunday. - (f) A Health Worker who is recalled to work will be paid for a minimum of three hours at overtime rates and for all reasonable expenses incurred in returning to work. - 22.2 Time off in lieu - (a) Where the Employee and the Employer so agree, time off in lieu of payment for overtime may be allowed proportionate to the payment to which they are entitled. - (b) Such time off to be taken at the convenience of the hospital provided that: - (i) such time off is in unbroken periods according to each period of overtime worked; and - (ii) the time off is rostered and is granted within 28 days from the time when it became due, except where it arises from the changeover from night duty to day duty, or day duty to night duty; or - (iii) by mutual agreement between the Employer and the Employee, the time off may be accumulated beyond 28 days from when it accrued so as to be taken in conjunction with periods of approved annual and/or Long Service Leave. - (c) If the Employer does not grant time off in lieu within 28 days from the time when it accrued and no further agreement as prescribed in subclause 22.2(b)(iii) is reached, the time will be paid at the appropriate overtime rate within 28 days of the time when it accrued. - (d) An Employee may request to take time off in lieu at a particular time and the Employer will not unreasonably deny such a request. - 22.3 Meal allowance - (a) Where an Employee has not been notified the previous day or earlier that they required to work overtime the Employer will ensure that Employees working such overtime for an hour or more will be provided with any of the usual meals occurring during such overtime or be paid an allowance of \$13.08 for each meal. - (b) The allowance provided for in Clause 22.3(a) will be adjusted in accordance with the Consumer Price Index - Meals Out & Take Away Foods - Perth (ABS Cat.
+No. 6401.0). - 22.4 Ten Hour Break - (a) When overtime work is necessary it will, wherever reasonably practicable, be so arranged that the Employee may have at least ten consecutive hours' off duty between the work of successive days. - (b) An Employee who works so much overtime between the termination of their ordinary work on one day and the commencement of their work on the next day that they have not at least ten consecutive hours off duty between those times will, subject to this paragraph, be released after completion of such overtime until they have had ten consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.